hypercolor/hc-swagg-util/README.md

 }
 ```
 #### *Compatible API Routing Architecture Overview*
-In order for the programmatic parsing of API routes and their associated documentation, routes need to be mounted in this return format:
+In order for the programmatic parsing of API routes and their associated documentation, routes need to be mounted into a specific format.

-- Where each item in the routes array is formatted as:

 Please visit the [example](#examples) section for more information and code examples.

 ## Examples
 ### Example Files:
-file: `express-router.ts`
+Router Construction
 ```typescript
 export class ExpressRouter {
   constructor(private readonly options?: IRouterOptions) {